Student Wellbeing Centre

 Attendance Officers monitors students’ attendance and identifies those who are at educational risk through poor attendance.
 They offer support and work closely with parents to improve student attendance.

-School Chaplains offer students counselling and programs about friendship, social and resilience skills.
-Teachers can make referrals for students to see the Chaplains or students can visit Student Services before or after school, or in break times to make an appointment to see the Chaplains.
+Student Wellbeing Officer offer students counselling and programs about friendship, social and resilience skills.
+Teachers can make referrals for students to see the Student Wellbeing Officer or students can visit the Student Wellbeing Centre before or after school, or in break times to make an appointment.

 Student Support Officers are trained mental health workers who have completed the necessary qualifications to assess and assist students with mental health concerns and are trained in suicide prevention.
 Their role is to support students’ social and emotional well-being and work closely with students on Risk Management Plans.